Durenberger was a senator from Minnesota and was a Republican. He served from 1978 to 1994.

 |Aug.
 22, 1995||Pleaded guilty to five misdemeanor charges of abuse of a Congressional expense account.|

 Durenberger faced an allegation of a wide range of financial misconduct.
 On Jul.
 25, 1990, the Senate voted to denounce him 96-0, which appears to have been intended as a type of censure which acknowledges no ill intent.

 |Jul.
 25, 1990||Senate voted 96-0 to denounce, which appears to have been intended as a type of censure which acknowledges no ill intent.|

-Each dot in the chart below was a member of the Senate in 1994.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Durenberger is shown as a purple triangle. (analysis methodology)
+Durenberger is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1994 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Durenberger sponsored bills primarily in these issue areas:

 Foreign Trade and International Finance (22%) Health (21%) Taxation (18%) Education (10%) Labor and Employment (8%) Agriculture and Food (8%) Environmental Protection (7%) Government Operations and Politics (7%)